LukaszLatala/plant_store_react/README.md

 # Plant store project - react

+## Overview

 Project is still in progress.

-Link to deplyed app (netlify)
+### Link to deplyed app (netlify):

 https://plant-store-react.netlify.app

-Used technologies:
+## Used technologies:

-React
+- React,
-React Context
+- React Context,
-Router

-Easy way to install:
+- React-router-dom,
+- Contentful CMS,
+- Formik, Yup, EmailJs,
+- PayPal Sandbox,
+- Material UI,
+- RWD,
+- React-scroll

+## Installing:

+First of all clone the repository.

+Check if you have node and npm installed by command:

+#### node -v

+#### npm -v

+Then check if you have node_modules in your project, if not then install them by command:

-npm install
+#### npm install

+After installation run:

-npm start
+#### npm start

+Browser will automatically open on localhost:3000

+All of the photos were taken from:

+If you have any problems to run the project, feel free to contact me by e-mail:

+### lukaszlatalaaa@gmail.com

 <!--
 # Getting Started with Create React App